javiermatos/logstash-output-sentry/README.md

 All contributions are welcome: ideas, patches, documentation, bug reports, complaints, and even something you drew up on a napkin.

-Note that this plugin has been written from [this Dave Clark's Gist](https://gist.github.com/clarkdave/edaab9be9eaa9bf1ee5f).
+Note that this plugin has been written from [this Gist](https://gist.github.com/clarkdave/edaab9be9eaa9bf1ee5f).